apollographql/rust-best-practices/book/chapter_03.md

 > Don't guess, measure.

 Rust code is often already pretty fast - don't "optimize" without evidence.
-Ooptimize only after finding bottlenecks.
+Optimize only after finding bottlenecks.

 ### A good first steps
 * Use `--release` flag on you builds (might sound dummy, but it is quite common to hear people complaining that their Rust code is slower than their X language code, and 99% of the time is because they didn't use the `--release` flag).